The Best Home Barista Espresso Machine & Grinder Setups

 The way around this is to get familiar with temperature surfing, or to fit a PID to digitally control the brew temp – and it’s not as much of an question if you’re usually only making one coffee at a time vs. pulling multiple shots back to back.
 I’ll talk more about temperature surfing shortly by the way.

-The Gaggia Classic pro isn’t wonderful, it has its quirks, but if you work your way around these quirks you have a great setup at an incredibly reasonable price.
+The Gaggia Classic pro isn’t great, it has its quirks, but if you work your way around these quirks you have a great setup at a extremely reasonable price.

-The main quirks are temp stability and bar pressure out of the box as we’ve discussed, the other is when it comes to milk steaming, but again there’s a way around it.
-As it’s a tiny boiler, the steam doesn’t last long, but there’s a way around it, you literally ignore the steam light, start steaming about 7 or 8 seconds after turning the steam on, and the steam power is fantastic & lasts plenty long enough.
+The main quirks are temp stability and bar pressure out of the box as we’ve referred to, the other is when it comes to milk steaming, however again there’s a way around it.
+As it’s a tiny boiler, the steam doesn’t last long, however there’s a way around it, you very ignore the steam light, start steaming about 7 or 8 seconds after turning the steam on, and the steam power is excellent & lasts plenty long enough.

 Gaggia Classic Pro Review